Can You File for Bankruptcy to Avoid Paying Restitution in Pennsylvania?

 Civil judgments differ from criminal restitution, though they could arise from the same incident.
 Typically, a judgment for a breach of contract or an agreement to pay is dischargeable in bankruptcy.
 However, when the underlying grounds of the lawsuit are based on criminal conduct, the judgment could be considered non-dischargeable.

 More specifically, if a civil judgment is based on willful or malicious conduct or fraud, the debt is not dischargeable.
 Intentional criminal conduct, such as theft, is also not dischargeable.
 Our Bethlehem bankruptcy attorneys will have to review the court’s judgment and the underlying facts to determine if a judgment is dischargeable.
 In some cases, a hearing must be held before a bankruptcy judge to determine the nature of a particular judgment.

 Talk to Our Pennsylvania Bankruptcy Attorneys if You Have Court Ordered Restitution

 If you believe your restitution payments will make it difficult to pay your monthly expenses, you have options.
 While avoiding paying restitution is not one of the available options, you could find relief by filing for bankruptcy.
 Our Montgomery County bankruptcy lawyers are committed to assisting those struggling with financial obligations.
 Just because you cannot discharge restitution does not mean bankruptcy is not beneficial.
-Call (215) 701-6519 to talk with one of the experienced attorneys at Young, Marr & Associates.
+Call (215) 701-6519 to talk with one of the experienced attorneys at Young, Marr, Mallis & Associates.